stashed/docs/docs/guides/latest/advance-use-case/clone-pvc.md

 **Wait for RestoreSession to Succeed:**

-Once, you have created the `RestoreSession` crd, Stash will create a job to restore.
-We can watch the `RestoreSession` phase to check if the restore process is succeeded or not.
+Once, you have created the `RestoreSession` crd, Stash will create a job to restore PVCs.
+We can watch the `RestoreSession` phase to check if the restore process has succeeded or not.

 Run the following command to watch RestoreSession phase,